India–Syria relations

-Bilateral relations between the India and Syria are historic where the two have ancient civilisational ties.
-Both countries were on the silk route through which civilisational exchanges took place for centuries.
+Bilateral relations between India and Syria are historic with the two countries having ancient civilisational ties.
+Both countries were on the Silk Road through which civilisational exchanges took place for centuries.
+India has an embassy in Damascus.
+Syria has an embassy in New Delhi.
+Both countries are members of Non-Aligned Movement.

 History

 Ancient

 Aramaic edict of King Ashoka mentions a trade route connecting India with mediterranean basin through city of Palmyra, Syria.
+Both countries were on the Silk Road through which civilizational exchanges took place for centuries.
+Syriac Christianity, originating in ancient Syria, spread further to the East and created the first Christian communities in ancient India.
+The ancient Syriac language among the Syrian Christians of Kerala was also brought to Kerala by Thomas the Apostle in the 1st century CE.
+The Syriac language continues to be taught in colleges, universities and Syrian churches in Kerala.

 Modern

+Both countries established diplomatic relations in May 1950.
 The urge to pursue relations with the Muslim world in general, and the Arab world in particular, was strengthened in light of the partition of India on religious grounds.
 Religious partitions aside. the same perspective brought support for the Palestinian cause.
 Additionally, India pursued a pro-Arab policy regarding the Arab-Israeli conflict in order to counteract Pakistani influence in the region as well as to secure access to Western Asian petroleum resources.